macavall/IAzureClientFactoryFuncIso8/README.md

 # Important Note
+- Possible to use the Release Version out of the box, ensure the ENVIRONMENT VARIABLE `STORAGE_NAME` is set in the Azure Portal for the Function App to know the name of the Storage Account

 - Must add in the necessary libraries into `Program.cs`: `Azure.Identity` and `Microsoft.Extensions.Azure`
   - Both of the NuGet Packages above should be installed
 - Managed Identity must be enabled for the Function App